manpagez: man pages & more

 input files.
 The options -N for sequences or lists of individual

-fixed sized selections, -m for margins, -U for units, and -E for edge
+for fixed sized selections, -m for margins, -U for units, and -E for

-reference provide a variety of ways to specify portions of the input
+edge reference provide a variety of ways to specify portions of the

-size grouping, -S for subdivision into columns and rows and -e for
+page size grouping, -S for subdivision into columns and rows and -e

-export mode options that produce one or more files from each input
+for export mode options that produce one or more files from each

-image.
-The options -r, -s, -t, -w control strip and tile format and
+input image.
+The options -r, -s, -t, -w control strip and tile

-sizes while -B, -L, -c, -f modify the endian addressing scheme, the
+format and sizes while -B, -L, -c, -f modify the endian addressing

-compression options, and the bit fill sequence of images as they are
+scheme, the compression options, and the bit fill sequence of images

-input file.
-The options include -R for rotate, -I for inversion of
+the input file.
+The options include -R for rotate, -I for inversion

 (mirror) the image horizontally or vertically.